qlikmats/server-side-extension/examples/go/README.md

 The RPC methods implemented in the Basic example are GetCapabilities and ExecuteFunction.
 There is no script support.

 ### GetCapabilities method
-The GetCapabilities method just returns a Capabilities object.
+The GetCapabilities method returns a Capabilities object, describing the operations supported by the plugin.

 ### ExecuteFunction method
 The ExecuteFunction method switches over the numeric function identifier sent in the *qlik-functionrequestheader-bin* header.